Parsl/parsl/docs/userguide/apps.rst

        def double(x):
            return x*2

 The following code snippet demonstrates a simple bash script written as a string in Python and wrapped as an App.
-The convention here is that any arbitrarily large string assigned to the variable ``cmd_line`` within an ``@App`` of type `bash`
+The convention here is that of any arbitrarily large string assigned to the variable ``cmd_line`` within an ``@App`` of type `bash`

 .. code-block:: python